Hope for Horses

 Services: Rehabilitation, Retraining/Adoption

 Location: Galt, CA

-Our goals of transitioning these magnificent animals into other disciplines include providing training and mental/emotional wellness.
-We believe educating, training, and molding our charges makes them better prepared to find lifelong and forever homes.
+The primary focus is to help these magnificent animals transition into other disciplines, providing training and mental/emotional wellness.
+Educating, training, and molding these horses makes them better prepared to find forever homes.

-As an education-based facility, Hope for Horses offers continued lessons and training to all its adopted horses as well as other horses in the community.
-Nationally known clinicians are brought in several times a year to broaden staff knowledge.
-Hope for Horses is part of The Forever Foundation with Trevor Carter, a talented horseman.
-His online video lessons and challenges give us goals to achieve with each horse, working from where each horse is individually.
+Hope For Horses offers continued lessons and training to all its adopted horses as well as other horses in the community.
+Nationally known clinicians are brought in several times a year to broaden the knowledge of participants.
+Hope For Horses is part of the Forever Foundation with Trevor Carter, who provides online video lessons and outlines goals to achieve with each horse in the program.

-Educating the general public about our horses and how we help them learn a new life has brought many to join the equestrian community, providing more homes for more horses.
+Educating the general public about horses and how they are retrained to lead a new life has brought many new people to the equestrian community, which in turn provides more homes for more horses.